Tag Archives: Ryan Corr

 The poor guy serves as the building superintendent, works a day job, attempts to do creative work by night, and is a surrogate father.
 Sounds like a hero to me.

-The point of the family drama only adds filler to the already slow-paced film and has nothing to do with the main event of Sting eating the family.
+The family drama’s point only adds filler to the already slow-paced film and has nothing to do with the main event of Sting eating the family.

-Charlotte is quite unlikable and I rooted for Sting to turn on her and make her its next victim.
+Charlotte is quite unlikeable, and I rooted for Sting to turn on her and make her its next victim.
 She mostly pouts and broods and has a sense of entitlement.
-I’m not sure why Roache-Turner made the character this way and should have softened her.
+I’m not sure why Roache-Turner made the character this way; she should have softened her.

-Events do pick up towards the end when finally a character is killed and the others accosted and put into webs presumably to be dined on later.
+Events do pick up towards the end, when a character is finally killed, and the others are accosted and put into webs, presumably to be dined on later.

-Since Charlotte is the character we are supposed to root for and I hated her this was anticlimactic.
+This was anticlimactic since Charlotte is the character we are supposed to root for, and I hated her.

-Sting (2024) is entertaining and fun but little more.
+Sting (2024) is entertaining and fun, but it’s not much more.
 I’ve already started to forget about it.

 Holding the Man-2015